wp-insider/simple-membership/simple-membership/readme.txt

 - German language translation file updated.
 Thanks to Herbert Heupke.
 - Membership level update action will update the member's wp user role (if specified in the membership level).
 - Captcha addon has the "Light" or "Dark" theme options.
 It also has the compact captcha option.
+- Fixed typo in configuration parameter for Stripe buttons that was producing warning in browser console.

 = 3.6.6 =
 - Added a new feature to show a terms and conditon checkbox.
 Users must agree to your terms before they can register for an account.
 Useful for GDPR.